1. Best Credit Cards

 Why we like it

-If you’re looking for a quick $200 cash bonus, and an ongoing reward of 3% on dining, entertainment, popular streaming services, and grocery stores—then the Capital One® SavorOne Rewards card is for you.
-Spend just $500 in the first three months and earn that $200 introductory cash bonus.
+Spend just $1,000 in the first three months and earn that $200 introductory cash bonus.
 (That’s one of the lowest spending requirements of all the best money-back credit cards.)
 If you’re not earning 3% on the specific categories noted above, you’ll still make a minimum of 1% cash back.

-• 0% intro APR for 15 months on purchases and balance transfers.
+• 0% intro on purchases 15 months

 • No foreign transaction fees.